 Testing the power of Gutenberg

-Over the course of several weeks, we began a phase of discovery – compiling brand research by exploring Amnesty’s internal structures and processes to reveal what was holding the team back, as well as their amazing internal culture and values.
+Over the course of several weeks, we began a phase of discovery – compiling brand research by exploring Amnesty International’s internal structures and processes to reveal what was holding the team back, as well as their amazing internal culture and values.
 We held meetings with various members of the Amnesty team including design, editorial and management, and got to really understand exactly what they were looking for in their next web project in order to provide the best possible solution which would tick all of the boxes.

 By uncovering and articulating the company’s needs, we were able to suggest an innovative new technology which would ensure brand consistency whilst helping the company to be flexible to the growing needs of content creation within each region.